Andrew Graham-Dixon: Career

-Graham-Dixon began work as a reviewer for the shortlived weekly The Sunday Correspondent before becoming the chief art critic of The Independent, where he remained until 1998.
+Graham-Dixon began work as a reviewer for the short-lived weekly The Sunday Correspondent before becoming the chief art critic of The Independent, where he remained until 1998.
 He won the Arts Journalist of the Year Award three years in a row – in 1987, 1988 and 1989.
 He later became the chief art critic of The Sunday Telegraph.

 In 1992 Graham-Dixon won the first prize in the Reportage section at the Montreal World Film Festival for a documentary film about Théodore Géricault's painting The Raft of the Medusa.
 From 2004 he was a contributor to The Culture Show on BBC Two, covering a variety of subjects and often acting as the main presenter.
 He has also presented many BBC documentary series on art, including A History of British Art (1996), Renaissance (1999), Caravaggio (2002), The Secret of Drawing (2005), The Battle for British Art (2007), Art of Eternity (2007), Art of Spain (2008), The Art of Russia (2009), Art of Germany (2010), Art of America (2011), British Art at War: Bomberg, Sickert and Nash (2014), Art of China (2014) and Art of France (2017).
 He is passionate about the Mona Lisa, appearing in the popular BBC documentary Secrets of the Mona Lisa (2015).
 In 2018 he presented a four-part series on BBC Four – Art, Passion & Power: The Story of the Royal Collection.

 He has also presented programmes on subjects other than art, such as I, Samurai (2006) and The Real Casino Royale for the BBC and 100% English (2006) for Channel 4.
 In 2010 he interviewed John Lydon for a Culture Show special about Public Image Ltd.

 In 2016 and 2018 he gave lectures as part of the Alpine Fellowship symposium in Venice.
 In 2022 he gave a lecture at their symposium in Ellenborough Park, UK.

 His publications include Howard Hodgkin (1993), A History of British Art (1995), Paper Museum: Writings About Painting, Mostly (1995), Renaissance (1999), In the Picture (2005), an anthology of articles published between 2001 and 2006 in the Sunday Telegraph, and Michelangelo and the Sistine Chapel (2007).

 Graham-Dixon also wrote and presented the BBC documentary Who Killed Caravaggio?, broadcast on BBC 4 in 2010.
-The same year saw the publication of his biography, Caravaggio: A Life Sacred And Profane.

-He has since published a similarly in-depth study of Johannes Vermeer - Vermeer: A Life Lost and Found (2025).
+The same year saw the publication of his biography, Caravaggio: A Life Sacred and Profane which was shortlisted for the Samuel Johnson Prize for non-fiction in 2012.
+He has since published a similarly in-depth study of Johannes Vermeer — Vermeer: A Life Lost and Found (2025), which a reviewer said is "the best biography of Vermeer and the most complete analysis of his artwork that has ever been published".

-He has previously judged the Turner Prize (1991), the BP National Portrait Prize (2001,2002), and the Annual British Animation Awards.
+He has previously judged the Turner Prize (1991), the BP Portrait Prize (2001, 2002), and the Annual British Animation Awards.
 He has been on the Government Art Collection Committee, the Hayward Advisory Committee, and the Baltic Centre for Contemporary Art in Gateshead.
-He is on the Blue Plaque Committee for English Heritage and is an ambassador for the Princes Teaching Institute.
+He is on the English Heritage committee for Blue plaques and is an ambassador for the Princes Teaching Institute.